We are committed to running CD ethically and in line with the appropriate standards of corporate governance.

 - Group Audit Committee – assists the board fulfilling its objectives and oversight for financial and statutory reporting, external and internal audit, and the effectiveness of the Group’s financial reporting framework.

-- Group Investment Committee – assists in the governance and stewardship of CD Group investments.
+- Group Capital and Investments Committee – assists in the governance and stewardship of CD Group capital and investments.